LucasDelfino92/morrowindsharp/mw#.md

 - Right-click on **Data Files**.
 - Click **Set as data files directory**.
 - Uncheck **Putting Power in Willpower - Absorbonach.ESP**
+- Right-click on the installed file and click **Open in Explorer**.
+- Open **MWSE/mods/r0/will/main.lua** using a text editor.
+- Change line 110 from **if ( resistChance > roll ) then** to **if ( (resistBonus * 35) > roll ) then**.
+- Save your changes.

-> This disables the gimmicky feature where Atronachs regenerate health from elemental attacks matching their element (they are immune to their own elements in the vanilla game either way).
+> Hiding the ESP disables the gimmicky feature where Atronachs regenerate health from elemental attacks matching their element (they are immune to their own elements in the vanilla game either way).

+> The edit fixes a bug which prevented NPCs from resisting effects without magnitude, like Paralysis.
+Fix contributed by **opiter09**.

 [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068?tab=files)
 Adds the missing master trainer for Medium Armor, Cinia Urtius.
 - [**Run TESAME in Mod Organizer 2**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame).